PROBABILITY IN ENGINEERING LAB

 Teaching Assistants (names and netIDs): Kaizhi Qian kqian3, Xuesong Yang xyang45, and Zeyu Zhou zzhou51

 Office Hours: 5:00-6:00 pm Tuesdays, Room 2022 ECE Building

 |B||11 am - 12:50 pm Thursdays|

 The lab assignments will be distributed to you on uiuc compass and turned in by you by uploading your iPython notebook (.ipynb) file back to compass each week.

-We will be using Jupyter to work with IPython notebook files (extension .ipynb) on the EWS Linux machines.
+We will be using Jupyter to work with jupiter (formerly call ipython) notebook files (extension .ipynb) on the EWS Linux machines.

-Jupyter is being used broadly worldwide across many packages and languages including IPython notebooks.
+Jupyter is being used broadly worldwide across many packages and languages including python.

 The Jupyter installation supports IPython Version 4, and is built over Python version 2.7XX (not 3.4XX).